shyun3/blink-cmp-ctags/README.md

-> This project is now deprecated.
+> This has been forked from a deprecated project.
-> Please use [ctags-lsp.nvim](https://github.com/netmute/ctags-lsp.nvim) instead.
-It is easier to use and has more features.
+> The official replacement now is [ctags-lsp.nvim](https://github.com/netmute/ctags-lsp.nvim).

 blink-cmp-ctags
 ===============